 But in the world of heart and vascular health, cardiac ablations are typically used to treat heart rhythm issues, also known as arrhythmias.

-So, if you’ve been scheduled to have an ablation, or your curious to learn more about this common procedure, read on as Shalabh Chandra, MD, an electrophysiologist with Georgia Heart Institute, answers some of the most common questions.
+So, if you’ve been scheduled to have an ablation, or you’re curious to learn more about this common procedure, read on as Shalabh Chandra, MD, an electrophysiologist with Georgia Heart Institute, answers some of the most common questions.

 Q: What Is Cardiac Ablation?

 A: To put it simply, an ablation is technically any procedure that cauterizes (and hence destroys) the tissue that is causing an issue.
-A cardiac ablation, then, is a procedure that finds and destroys short circuits in the heart’s electrical system that are responsible for the arrythmia.
+A cardiac ablation, then, is a procedure that finds and destroys short circuits in the heart’s electrical system that are responsible for the arrhythmia.
 Once a small part of the circuit is destroyed – this prevents arrhythmias from recurring.

 Once the appropriate tissue is ablated, the heart typically begins beating normally again.

 A: While ablations are commonly used to treat abnormal heart rhythms, it isn’t used for every arrhythmia.

 In many cases, medication can be used to effectively treat arrhythmia.
 But some patients don’t respond well to medication for one reason or another, making an ablation the best and most effective option for their heart health.

 Another thing to note is that there are multiple types of arrhythmias, and some respond more effectively to medication or other therapies.
 One type, called supraventricular tachycardia, is the result of abnormal conduction fibers (short circuit) in the heart and is most effectively treated with ablation.
 Similarly, atrial fibrillation is also treated effectively with an ablation, especially when medication doesn’t work well.